gonewithharshwinds/resume-md/README.md

     - An affordable automatic control upgrade for telescopes with any mount method deployed.
 Developing with Python with Rasp Pi module.

 ## RESEARCH
-- **ALINA** - Advanced Linear Integrator Neural Assembly
+- **ALINA** - Advanced Linear Integrator Neural Assembly (Comprehensive Microchip-on-Neuron Integrating Interface)[Oct 2021 - present]
-  - It is a java program that can take test during conversation with a student and save a copy of test report for faculty as a text file.
+  - Interfacing Assembly Unit for integrating microchip on a human neuron cell.
-    Project repository is available on **GitHub**.
+  - In layman terms, attachment of a virus is achieved when specific proteins on the viral capsid or viral envelope bind to specific proteins called receptor proteins on the cell membrane of the target cell.
+How this can be implemented artificially is what I am working on.
 - **Time Efficient Data Storage Model & Algorithms for Bio-Computers** [Aug 2021 - present]
   - Model depicting time efficient implementation of organic biomolecules for storage.
   - Research on implementation of non-binary base system at molecular level as a way to improve readability.